Traditional Italian Food: The Best Traditional Italian Dishes

 Aceto Balsamico di Modena

-Another Emilia Romagna excellence and the queen of dressing sauces – the king being, obviously, olive oil – aceto balsamico has many, many imitators, but the original one is the Aceto made in Modena.
-No one should doubt that Modena’s balsamic vinegar is the best, or even worst, suggest that there is a better balsamic vinegar on the market!
+Another Emilia Romagna excellence and the queen of dressing sauces—the king being, obviously, olive oil—aceto balsamico has many, many imitators, but the original one is the Aceto made in Modena.

 Olive Oil

-Half of the traditional Italian dishes wouldn’t exist without olive oil.
+Half of traditional Italian dishes wouldn’t exist without olive oil.
 The majority of Italians buy it from their local, trusted oil mills, and every single one of them swears their oil is the best in the country.
-During oil production season, it’s common to come across heated discussions on the topic or to see people bargaining about prices and discounts.

 Truffle

-Truffles are a very expensive type of mushroom, that you will find mostly in fancy restaurants and bistros.
-Italy is the worldwide number one exporter of the white truffle, the rarest and most pricey type of this mushroom.
-Until recently, the animal used to find truffles in the Italian countryside were pigs, but since they are deemed too damaging for the environment, a law has imposed the exclusive use of trained dogs.
+Truffles are a very expensive type of mushroom, found mostly in fancy restaurants and bistros.
+Italy is the world’s number one exporter of the white truffle, the rarest and most pricey type.

 Gelato